Belinda Gibson (L. Scott Caldwell)

-L. Scott Caldwell on Belinda:
+L. Scott on Belinda in Season 1:

-“With Belinda and the Greens, she obviously chooses to stay.
+With Belinda and the Greens, she obviously chooses to stay.
 When she is told that she's free, she makes the choice to stay with this family.
-The alternate choice to staying would be leaving, going elsewhere and starting a life elsewhere, but once the word free was put before her and many others, it's like, well, what do I do now?”
+The alternate choice to staying would be leaving, going elsewhere and starting a life elsewhere, but once the word free was put before her and many others, it's like, well, what do I do now?

-"Our story is going to follow some young black people on their journey towards freedom, and they'll also, at the same time, be looking at Belinda, who's standing kind of almost in cement, and I think the audience is probably going to be rooting for Belinda to shake off the cement and move towards something.”
+Our story is going to follow some young black people on their journey towards freedom, and they'll also, at the same time, be looking at Belinda, who's standing kind of almost in cement, and I think the audience is probably going to be rooting for Belinda to shake off the cement and move towards something.